Why even people who eat healthily get sick – Heilpraxis

 The researchers then compared the results from the experiments with patient data in a publicly available dataset from the International Cancer Genome Consortium.
 They examined the chances of survival when the two genes are mutated in liver cancer patients and found that patients with these mutated genes have fatty liver disease and a poorer prognosis than liver cancer patients in whom the two genes are not mutated.

 “Our results can help to identify people with an RNF43/ZNRF3 mutation who have an increased risk of developing fatty liver or liver cancer,” says Meritxell Huch.
-“With the alarming increase in fat and sugar consumption worldwide, it could be important for therapeutic measures and management of the disease to identify those individuals who are predisposed to it because of their genetic mutations, especially at very early stages or even before the onset of the disease ‘ she adds.
+“With the alarming increase in fat and sugar consumption worldwide, it might be important for therapeutic measures and management of the disease to identify those individuals who are predisposed to it because of their genetic mutations, especially at very early stages or even before the onset of the disease ‘ she adds.

-“We will need further studies to further characterize the role of the two genes in human fatty liver disease, NASH, and human liver cancer, and to identify therapeutics that could help those patients who are inherently predisposed to develop the disease.” to develop.” (ad)
+“We will need further studies to further characterize the role of the two genes in human fatty liver disease, NASH, and human liver cancer, and to identify therapeutics that might help those patients who are inherently predisposed to develop the disease.” to develop.” (ad)

 Author and source information